 In general, these modifications and the pathways regulating their interplay are poorly understood.
 Studying these networks is no small task -- many lysine-modifying proteins have multiple substrates and are encoded by multi-gene families with redundant activities.

-Through our TCNP project, we will dissect these signaling networks and pathways by developing and applying genetic and computational approaches, proteomics technologies, mass spectrometry technologies, single-cell profiling and other novel methods to detect, quantify and monitor lysine modifications.
+Through the TCNP project, these signaling networks and pathways have been dissected by developing and applying genetic and computational approaches, proteomics technologies, mass spectrometry technologies, single-cell profiling and other novel methods to detect, quantify and monitor lysine modifications.

-Among the specific technologies to be developed and used are: innovative proteomics technology, protein microarrays, and a new affinity ligand technology for identifying novel acetyltransferases; innovative mass spectrometry technologies, including ones to quantify the dynamics of lysine modification in response to biological stimuli; a unique instrumentation system to profile lysine modification in single cells.
+Among the specific technologies that were developed and used are: innovative proteomics technology, protein microarrays, and a new affinity ligand technology for identifying novel acetyltransferases; innovative mass spectrometry technologies, including ones to quantify the dynamics of lysine modification in response to biological stimuli; a unique instrumentation system to profile lysine modification in single cells.
 These experimental approaches may permit dynamic assessment of epigenetic changes that occur in individual cells as they develop or age, or as cancer progresses.
-The TCNP project integrates "driving biological projects" centered on lysine acetylation, methylation, and ubiquitylation, training and technology dissemination efforts, and technology development.
-Because lysine modification is intertwined with human health, aging and disease at many levels, what we learn could have far-reaching implications.
+The TCNP project integrated "driving biological projects" centered on lysine acetylation, methylation, and ubiquitylation, training and technology dissemination efforts, and technology development.
+Because lysine modification is intertwined with human health, aging and disease at many levels, what we learn will have far-reaching implications.